-The FAA has determined that some confusion may arise from the applicability of the NPRM, because McDonnell Douglas Model MD-11F airplanes were not specifically identified.
-However, those airplanes were identified by manufacturer's fuselage numbers in Boeing Alert Service Bulletin MD11-24A036, Revision 01, dated May 21, 2001 (which was referenced in the applicability statement of the AD for determining the specific affected airplanes).
-Therefore, we have revised the applicability throughout the final rule to include Model MD-11F airplanes, in addition to Model MD-11 airplanes.
+The FAA finds that Model MD-11F airplanes were not specifically identified by model name in the applicability of the proposed AD.
+However, those airplanes were identified by manufacturer's fuselage numbers in the effectivity listing of Boeing Alert Service Bulletin MD11-28A058, Revision 01, dated March 29, 2001, which was referenced in the applicability of the proposed AD.
+Therefore, we have revised this AD to specifically reference Model MD-11 and -11F airplanes where appropriate.
 In addition, we have revised the applicability of the existing AD to identify model designations as published in the most recent type certificate data sheet for the affected models.